-Serving as the merged group's Chief Strategic Officer until the end of 2011, Mr Williams remains a Non-Executive Director of Alacer Gold Corp as at the date of this Report.
+Serving as the merged group's Chief Strategic Officer until the end of 2011, Mr Williams resigned as a Non-Executive Director of Alacer Gold Corp on 10 September 2013.

 Prior to his time with Avoca Resources Ltd, Mr Williams worked with WMC Resources Limited where he held Chief Geologist positions at St Ives Gold Mines and the Norseman Gold Operation.
 He has 25 years of experience, including over 19 years in the world class Kalgoorlie-Norseman gold belt.